Textrux/website/docs/paper.md

 ## Methodology/Design

-Binary Spatial Semantics (BSS) introduces a novel framework for interpreting 2D arrays of binary values by focusing on the spatial relationships between filled cells rather than the specific contents of the cells themselves.
+Binary Spatial Semantics (BSS) introduces a novel framework for interpreting 2D arrays of binary values by focusing on the spatial relationships between set cells rather than the specific contents of the cells themselves.
 This section provides an in-depth explanation of BSS’s design principles, breaking down how blocks, clusters, and custom pattern definitions work, and discussing how users can leverage BSS to define complex structures like trees, tables, and recursive relationships within a grid.

 1. Overview of the 2D Grid Structure

     At the foundation of BSS is the 2D grid, represented as a binary array where cells can be either filled (represented by a 1) or unfilled (represented by a 0).
-In BSS, meaning is derived from the relative positioning of filled cells, which form the basis for more advanced data structures like blocks, trees, tables, and clusters.
+In BSS, meaning is derived from the relative positioning of set cells, which form the basis for more advanced data structures like blocks, trees, tables, and clusters.

     In practice, CSV files—commonly used to store tabular data—become the medium for implementing this system.
-The grid of filled and unfilled cells, along with their arrangement, forms the canvas where users define and interpret meaning.
+The grid of filled and unset cells, along with their arrangement, forms the canvas where users define and interpret meaning.
 This structure allows for rich data representations that can evolve as users interact with the grid.

 2. Blocks, Cell Clusters, and Block Clusters

-    A key concept in BSS is the block, which consists of a canvas (filled cells), surrounded by a border and a frame.
-These components are always rectangular, but the filled cells within the canvas can form irregular shapes, like trees or tables.
-Importantly, the arrangement of the filled cells within the canvas (known as a cell cluster) defines the internal structure of the block.
+    A key concept in BSS is the block, which consists of a canvas (set cells), surrounded by a border and a frame.
+These components are always rectangular, but the set cells within the canvas can form irregular shapes, like trees or tables.
+Importantly, the arrangement of the set cells within the canvas (known as a cell cluster) defines the internal structure of the block.

-    - Canvas: Contains the filled cells that represent data or logic elements.
+    - Canvas: Contains the set cells that represent data or logic elements.
     - Border: A layer of empty cells around the canvas, visually separating the block from surrounding content.
     - Frame: Another layer of empty cells surrounding the border, enabling higher-order relationships with other blocks.

-    Blocks are dynamic; when a user fills a cell near an existing block (within two cells), the block expands to incorporate the new filled cell, maintaining its rectangular shape but adjusting the internal cell cluster(s).
-The arrangement of filled cells within the block’s canvas can give rise to various structures, such as trees, tables, or other entities.
+    Blocks are dynamic; when a user fills a cell near an existing block (within two cells), the block expands to incorporate the new set cell, maintaining its rectangular shape but adjusting the internal cell cluster(s).
+The arrangement of set cells within the block’s canvas can give rise to various structures, such as trees, tables, or other entities.
 Multiple patterns may coexist on the same canvas—trees and tables can appear side by side or even intermix with one another, creating complex, multi-patterned structures within a single block.
 This dynamic allows for highly flexible representations of data, where different logical entities can be layered and combined within the same space.

     While individual blocks are constrained to rectangular shapes, block clusters—formed by overlapping or neighboring blocks—can have irregular configurations.
 When blocks overlap or are placed near each other, each pair of blocks in that cluster may be linked or locked with each other, depending upon if only their frames overlap or if either frame overlaps the border of the other, creating higher-level relationships between blocks.
 These block clusters are not bound by the same constraints as individual blocks, allowing for more complex and organic arrangements.